 On this auspicious occasion of Diwali, here are 5 NGOs on Give, India’s largest and most trusted giving platform, that you can support.

 Dr. Rajendra and Dr. Sucheta Dhamane’s Mauli Seva Pratishthan is a saviour for mentally ill, abandoned women.
 “Mentally ill women living on the streets are sexually exploited and often become victims of gang rape.
-Many of them die a painful death on the street, while others get infected with HIV or end up getting pregnant from their repeated exploitation,” says Dr. Rajendra Dhamane, co-founder of Mauli.
+Many of them die a painful death on the street, while others get infected with HIV or end up getting pregnant from the repeated exploitation,” says Dr. Rajendra Dhamane, co-founder of Mauli.
 Presently, this doctor couple provides love, care and medical aid to 400 women and their minor children at ‘Mangav’ – a lifelong haven in Ahmednagar, Maharashtra.
 Mauli also operates a fully equipped Intensive Care Unit at their shelter home.

 This NGO was founded in 2010 by bus driver Shivaji Lazarus and his wife Prema, with the simple aim of providing abandoned and orphaned children with a loving home, good education and encouraging the children to dream big.
-Shivaji and Prema have been doting parents to 24 children at Miracle Manna – 23 orphans and their biological daughter, Gracy.
+Shivaji and Prema have been doting parents to 24 children at Miracle Manna – 23 orphans and their own daughter, Gracy.

-“We have identified 20 more women who are trapped in Delhi’s GB Road brothels and eager to leave behind their life of abuse and exploitation.
-We are in urgent need of funds so that we can rescue these women and provide them a safe shelter and a bright future.
+“We have identified 20 more women who are trapped in Delhi’s GB Road brothels and are eager to leave behind their life of abuse and exploitation.
+We are in urgent need of funds so that we can rescue these women and provide them with safe shelter and a bright future.
 Your generous support will help make this possible,” says Gitanjali.

 But not every elderly widow who comes to Vrindavan after being abandoned by her family gets as lucky.
 Many end up living a lonely life and begging to survive on the streets.
 “Maitri aspires to take care of every widow in need of help.
-For this, we urgently need your support to provide nutritious food, clothing and healthcare to sustain these elderly widow mothers who are prone to more illnesses as they age,” says Winnie.
+For this, we urgently need your support to provide nutritious food, clothing and healthcare to sustain these elderly widow mothers who are prone to more illnesses as they age,” explains Winnie.

 This Diwali, as we decorate our surroundings, let’s help BWS light up the pathways for blind girls by donating here.

-For every Diwali lamp that you light and every laugh that you share, do remember that you also hold the power to spread that light and joy to those in need of help.
+For every Diwali lamp that you light and every laugh that you share, do remember that you also hold the power to spread that light and joy to those in desperate need of help.